For the itemized detail of accomplishments and important notes from 2011-2015, please click here.

-The 2011, 2012, 2013 and 2014 budgets have had the lowest tax rate increases since the 1990s.
-Controlling costs, keeping property taxes down, bringing in more commercial revenue and ensuring the public understands the budget process, budget decisions and how they can get involved are critical components to us doing our jobs in town right.
+The 2011, 2012, 2013 and 2014 municipal budgets each have had the lowest tax rate increases since the 1990s.
+Controlling costs, keeping property taxes down, bringing in more commercial revenue and ensuring the public understands the budget process, budget decisions and how they can get involved are critical components to effective local budget and finance policy.

-2012 was the first year that the budget in South Orange is available in a workable spreadsheet that anyone can download, manipulate and visualize.
-Read the press release or download the .xls file of our 2012 budget.
+2012 was the first year that the budget in South Orange was made available in a workable spreadsheet that any member of the public can download, manipulate and visualize.
+Read the press release or download the .xls file of the 2012 budget.

-In 2013 our budgets going back to 2008 were made available in a breakthrough online visualization tool.
+In 2013, South Orange's municipal budgets going back to 2008 were made available in an innovative online visualization tool, allowing members of the public to dive into smaller detail, visualize and better understand municipal expenses.
 Read the press release, or check out the budget tool.

-2014 came with the lowest tax increase since the 1990s, building on several years of fiscal restraint, more responsible debt service and budget transparency.
+2014 came with the lowest tax increase since the 1990s, building on several years of responsible spending, more responsible debt service and budget transparency.

-Public safety is the paramount duty of any government, and focus on public safety, crime reduction and emergency preparedness has been a cornerstone of Alex's and the Village's commitment to South Orange.
+Public safety is the paramount duty of any government, and focus on public safety, crime reduction and emergency preparedness was a cornerstone of Alex's and the Village's commitment to South Orange.

-South Orange has continued to see a stabilization and reduction in crime, pictured with the New Jersey State Police's Uniform Crime Report data below.
-No technology can replace proactive policing, and thorough investigations, for which we have the men and women of the South Orange Police Department to thank.
+South Orange has continued to see a stabilization and reduction in crime, pictured with the New Jersey State Police's Uniform Crime Report data above.
+No technology can replace skilled, proactive policing, and thorough investigations, for which we have the men and women of the South Orange Police Department to thank.

 After Hurricanes Irene and Sandy, many communities around New Jersey placed more focus on investing in emergency preparedness infrastructure.
 South Orange migrated to a new emergency notification system, Everbridge, which allows quicker access to alerts and geo-targeted notices.
 We have grandfathered in only the purchase of All Wheel Drive (AWD) police vehicles for optimal snow/weather performance, aggressively sought grants to harden infrastructure by making upgrades to critical facilities, installed permanent and portable backup generators, forged stronger relationships with other private and public agencies, used social media and other alternate forms of communication to saturate emergency notifications, and much more.